-B.S.
-DEGREE WITH A MAJOR IN APPLIED MATHEMATICS
+B. S. DEGREE WITH A MAJOR IN APPLIED MATHEMATICS

-- 1. Students will learn the algebraic structures-groups, rings, fields, and their applications. - Students will learn the concepts of vector spaces, linear transformations, eigenvalues, and normed linear spaces.
-Further, they will learn to solve systems of linear equations. - 3.
-Students will develop the logical reasoning skills and technical background necessary to do mathematical proofs.
-They will prove theorems in set theory, analysis, linear algebra, and abstract algebra. - 4.
-Students will use mathematical software to solve problems in numerical analysis, operations research, and statistics.
-They will have "hands-on" experience in implementing algorithms.
+- Students will solve problems involving groups, rings, fields, and their applications. - 2.
+Students will solve problems involving of vector spaces, linear transformations, eigenvalues, and normed linear spaces. - 3.
+Students will exhibit the logical reasoning skills and technical background necessary to do mathematical proofs by proving theorems in set theory, analysis, linear algebra, and abstract algebra. - 4.
+Students will use mathematical software and modeling to solve problems in numerical analysis, operations research, and statistics.